kritanjalijain/ML_from_Scratch/K-Means_Clustering_PCA/image_compression_kmeans/README.md

 ### Project Description
 Implement the K-means clustering algorithm and apply it to compress an image.
 The K-means algorithm is used for image compression by reducing the number of colors that occur in an image to only those that are most common in that image.

-In the second part, principal component analysis is used to find a low-dimensional representation of face images.

 ### Implementing K-means
 The K-means algorithm is a method to automatically cluster similar data examples together.
 The intuition behind K-means is an iterative procedure that starts by guess- ing the initial centroids, and then refines this guess by repeatedly assigning examples to their closest centroids and then recomputing the centroids based on the assignments.